-The University of California, San Diego has five Institutional Review Boards registered with the federal Office for Human Research Protections that have the authority to review, approve, disapprove, or require changes in research activities involving human subjects.
-Each IRB has been established in accordance with the requirements of applicable federal rules.
+The University of California, San Diego has four Institutional Review Boards registered with the federal Office for Human Research Protections that have the authority to review, approve, disapprove, or require changes in research activities involving human subjects.
+These IRBs have been established in accordance with the requirements of applicable federal rules.